 How good our guide was is up for debate as he may have elaborated some of his stories for the entertainment factor.
 Such as the one about the site being discovered by locals climbing trees for rubber.
 Despite this, he did take us to the important sites and his explanations seemed to be mostly accurate.
 We covered more ground and gained more insight than I would have had I gone solo.

 Once our tour was complete, we had spare time to explore and climb the temples.
-I was very happy to have arrived early as huge crowds descend across the complex as the day progressed.
+I was very happy to have arrived early as huge crowds descended across the complex as the day progressed.

 We took the bus back to Flores at around 1.00 pm.
 This was perfect as the heat and humidity would have made walking in the jungle quite unpleasant.
 From talking to other groups, I believe most of the tours from Flores are very similar besides language and food options.

-Independent Visit to Tikal
+Doing an Independent Visit to Tikal

 Should you choose to visit Tikal independently it’s fairly easy to arrange.